makolyte/html-css-challenges/README.md

 # Challenges for sharpening HTML & CSS fundamentals

-1. Shoe product page.
-Create a layout using floats.
+Create 'shoe product page' layout using different techniques.

+Challenge 1: Use floats
+Challenge 2: Use flexbox